Overrelaxed Sinkhorn-Knopp Algorithm for Regularized Optimal Transport: Sinkhorn algorithm

-Efficient parallel computations can be considered \cite{cuturi13} and one can almost reach real-time computation for large scale problem for certain class of cost matrices $c$ allowing the use of seprable convolutions \cite{Solomon2015}.
-For small values of the parameter $\epsilon$, numerical issues can arise and a stabilization of the algorithm is necessary \cite{2016arXiv160705816C}.
-The convergence of the process can nevertheless be very slow when $\epsilon$ is small.
+Efficient parallel computations can be considered \cite{cuturi13} and one can almost reach real-time computation for large scale problem for certain class of cost matrices $c$ allowing the use of separable convolutions \cite{Solomon2015}.
+For low values of the parameter $\epsilon$, numerical issues can arise and the log stabilization version of the algorithm presented in relations \eqref{algo_SK2} and \eqref{algo_SK2b} is necessary \cite{2016arXiv160705816C}.
+Above all, the linear rate of convergence degrades as $\epsilon\to 0$ (see for instance Chapter 4 in \cite{CuturiPeyre19}).
+In the following sections, we introduce different numerical schemes that accelerate the convergence in the regime $\epsilon\to 0$.